 The other major difference I noticed upon insertion: sensor codes.
 With the Dexcom G5, each transmitter (the grey bit that sends a bluetooth signal to the receiver) is coded, but the sensor (the small wire that is inserted under the skin) is not.
 With the Dexcom G6, the transmitter AND sensor both have unique codes that must be entered into the receiver.
 This has to do with the FDA-approved 10 day wear time, and I imagine is designed to ensure that each sensor is only used once.
 Skip down to the FAQ section for more on this!

 Watch the Facebook Live of unboxing and insertion!

 Comparing Dexcom G5 to G6 readings

 I tracked a little over 24 hours of G5 vs G6 vs fingerstick readings for comparison.
-But first, a quick note on accuracy: my fingerstick readings were taken with a OneTouch Verio Flex blood glucose meter, which is accurate within 15% for BG values over 4.2 mmol/L75 mg/dL, per the device Owner’s Booklet.
-Put differently – 95% of blood sugar readings taken with my meter will fall within 15% of the absolute value of my blood glucose.
-Separately, the Dexcom G5 has a 9% MARD rating.
+But first, a quick note on accuracy: my fingerstick readings were taken with a OneTouch Verio Flex blood glucose meter, which is accurate within 15 percent for blood glucose (BG) values over 4.2 mmol/L75 mg/dL, per the device Owner’s Booklet.
+Put differently—95 percent of blood sugar readings taken with my meter will fall within 15 percent of the absolute value of my blood glucose.
+Separately, the Dexcom G5 has a 9 percent MARD rating.
 That’s the “mean absolute relative difference” wherein a lower rating = higher accuracy.
-The Dexcom G6 also has a 9% MARD rating, but does so without the need for fingerstick calibrations.
+The Dexcom G6 also has a 9 percent MARD rating, but does so without the need for fingerstick calibrations.